-Lexmark Intuition S505 review
+Lexmark Intuition S505 full review

 Lexmark’s Intuition S505 has an array of features to keep both photo enthusiasts and home office users happy.
 The latter may be attracted to the duplex facilities and the ability to wirelessly connect over 802.11b/g – although there’s no Ethernet support.
 Photo enthusiasts may like the clear 2.4in LCD screen and versatile memory card drive (supporting most common formats).